Abrahamogbedobor/post-install-config/README.md

 <img src="https://i.imgur.com/T2VzMOO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This steps involves creating agents and assigning permission to them.
-Agents responds and resolve tickets created by users, the figure above shows the tepes used in setting up the  On the admin panel,
+Agents responds and resolve tickets created by users, the figure above shows the steps used in setting up the  On the admin panel,
 </p>
 <br />